openstax/tagging-legend/README.md

 # Conventions

 - `os-*`: OST and CNX care about
-  - `os-teacher`: Teacher Edition content
+  - `os-teacher`: Teacher Support content
   - `os-exercise`: Exercise to pull from exercises
   - `os-embed`: URL to use to pull exercises, videos, and simulations, that should be embedded in the content.
 - `ost-*`: Only OST cares about